Q: What is Amazon EMR?

 Yes.
-Amazon EMR clusters that are started with the –alive flag will continue until explicitly terminated.
+Amazon EMR clusters that are started with termination-protection flag turned on, will continue to run until explicitly terminated.
 This allows customers to add steps to a cluster on demand.
 You may want to use this to debug your application without having to repeatedly wait for cluster startup.
 You may also use a persistent cluster to run a long-running data warehouse cluster.
 This can be combined with data warehouse and analytics packages that runs on top of Hadoop such as Hive and Pig.

 Q: Can I be notified when my cluster is finished?